automl/amltk/docs/guides/tasks.md

 of tasks, with the possibility to create their own custom events to hook into.

+If the functionality doesn' suffices, you can also take a look at the available plugins in the [Reference](../reference) which are a way to extend and modify the capabilities of tasks, as well as introduce new custom events.

 !!! info "Provided Extensions of `Task`"

     * [`CommTask`][byop.scheduling.CommTask]s are tasks which are given